jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 ## Resources

-You should now know enough C++ to start developing with it.
-If you want to take your C++ skills to the next level, I would recommend start working on a few projects in C++ and get a comprehensive C++ book.
+You now know enough C++ to start programming with it.
+If you want to take your skills to the next level, I would recommend start working on a few projects in C++ and get a comprehensive C++ book.

 - [Online C++ Guide](https://www.programiz.com/cpp-programming)
-- Kochan: Programming in C _p4 (4th Edition) (Developer's Library) 4th Edition -- Really good book if you don't know C that good.
+- Kochan: Programming in C _p4 (4th Edition) (Developer's Library) 4th Edition -- Really good book if you don't know C yet.
 - [Tutorials Point C++](https://www.tutorialspoint.com/cplusplus/index.htm)